pnp/PnP-Provisioning-Schema/ProvisioningSchema-2021-03.md

 TemplateInternalName|xsd:string|Defines the alternate template internal name for a list based on a .STP file/list definition.|No|
 <a name="defaultcolumnvalues"></a>
 ### DefaultColumnValues
-The Default Columne Values entries of the Folder, optional collection of elements.
+The Default Column Values entries of the Folder, optional collection of elements.

 ```xml
 <pnp:DefaultColumnValues>